How much do Seen IRIS 860 sensors cost?

 Very likely, yes.
 The system has sufficient built-in redundancy to allow reliable detection even in sub-optimal conditions, such as when the vest is worn or dirty, or if the sensor windows are dusty or wet etc. However, always test or replace obviously worn, faded, or damaged Personal Protective Equipment (PPE).
 If the garment can still perform effectively as a class 2 or class 3 day/night high vis PPE then it will be detectable.
-Also see How much reflective tape is needed to enable detection?.

 What affect does rain have on detection performance?